Inferring reionization and galaxy properties from the patchy kinetic Sunyaev-Zel'dovich signal: Calibrating simulations to account for missing large-scale kSZ power

 As discussed in Section \ref{estimating_section}, large boxes are required to accurately simulate the patchy kSZ signal. \citet{Shaw2012} find that a simulation box of side length $100 \,h^{-1}\textrm{Mpc}$ would miss about $60 \%$ of the kSZ power.
 However, using large simulations which also resolve small-scale physics in forward modeling is computationally impractical.
 Although one could account for missing large-scale power analytically \citep{Park2013, Gorce2020}, such perturbative approaches are approximate and have only been tested with a few models.
 Instead, here we compute the kSZ signal directly from multiple, smaller-box realizations of the signal and statistically characterize the missing power comparing to a large-box realization \citep[see also][]{Iliev2007}.

 We pick a random sample from the posterior distribution of \citet{Qin2021}, corresponding to the {\it without kSZ} posterior.
 For this set of astrophysical parameters, we compute the patchy kSZ power using a 1.5\,Gpc simulation, run on a 1050$^3$ grid.
 We then generate 20 realizations of the smaller-box simulations used in our inference (500\,Mpc on a $256^3$ grid), using the same astrophysical parameters but varying the initial random seed.
 When constructing the lightcones using the 500\,Mpc simulations, we rotate the coeval boxes to minimize duplication of structures due to periodic boundary conditions (e.g. \citealt{Mesinger2012}).
+We also performed a resolution check and found a negligible difference in the kSZ power with respect to the resolution.
 The resulting histogram of $\mathcal{D}^{\rm pkSZ}_{3000}$ from the 500 Mpc simulations is shown in Fig. \ref{scale_factors}, together with the value from the 1.5\,Gpc simulation (blue vertical line).
 We compute the ratio of the missing power as $f_{0.5\textrm{Gpc}}^{1.5\textrm{Gpc}} = \mathcal{D}_{3000}^{\textrm{pkSZ} - 1.5\textrm{Gpc}} / \mathcal{D}_{3000}^{\textrm{pkSZ} - 500\textrm{Mpc}}$.
 Using these 20 realizations, we find $f_{0.5\textrm{Gpc}}^{1.5\textrm{Gpc}} = 1.27 \pm 0.19$.
 We include this scaling factor and associated uncertainty in the likelihood when performing inference:

 with $\sigma_a = 2\frac{\sigma_{u} \sigma_l}{\sigma_u + \sigma_l}$, $\sigma_b = \frac{\sigma_{u} - \sigma_{l}}{\sigma_{u} + \sigma_{l}}$.
 Here, $\sigma_{u}$ and $\sigma_{l}$ are upper and lower $68\%$ C.I. limits of the measurement.
 Since we are adding the scaling factor uncertainty in the quadrature, the final expressions for $\sigma_u$ and $\sigma_l$ are $\sigma_{u} = \sqrt{\sigma_{u, SPT}^2 + \sigma_{f_{0.5\textrm{Gpc}}^{1.5\textrm{Gpc}}}^2}$ and $\sigma_{l} = \sqrt{\sigma_{l, SPT}^2 + \sigma_{f_{0.5\textrm{Gpc}}^{1.5\textrm{Gpc}}}^2}$, where the measurement is expressed as $(\mathcal{D}_{3000}^{\textrm{kSZ,SPT}})_{-\sigma_{l,SPT}}^{+\sigma_{u,SPT}} = 1.1_{-0.7}^{+1.0} \mu \textrm{K}^2$.
 Log-likelihood written in equation~(\ref{eq:likelihood}) is a Gaussian whose width depends on the parameter value and it's used for the asymmetric statistical errors of the measurement \citep[see e.g.][]{Barlow2004}.